lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner-ES.rst

 ..
 ..
 Above, we set the new chart parameters for a heatmap plot.

 2.5.
 Hacer clic en "OK" y "Close", y observar el nuevo gráfico de color-magnitud.
-Para mayor exhaustividad, es posible que se prefiera actualizar el título del gráfico generado anteriormente a "Scatter Color-Magnitude Diagram" ya que aquel era un gráfico de dispersión.
+Para mayor exhaustividad, es posible que se prefiera actualizar el título del gráfico generado anteriormente a "Diagrama Color-Magnitud - Dispersión" ya que aquel era un gráfico de dispersión.

 ..
 2.5.
 Click "OK" and !!!"Close"!!!{al clickear en OK ya se cierra}, and look at the new color-magnitude plot.
 For completeness, you might wish to update the title of the plot you generated previously to "Scatter Color-Magnitude Diagram."